 Anguillara Sabazia town on Lake Bracciano: travel guide

 Anguillara Sabazia is the nearest to Rome of the three main cities on Lake Bracciano.
-You can reach it with a 40 minutes train ride from Valle Aurelia subway station, and a ride on the Schiaffini public bus to the old town.
-The old town of Anguillara Sabazia latches on a tuff cliff and holds a lot of cute alleys and small squares, more than Bracciano and Trevignano.
+You can reach it by a 40-minute train ride from the Valle Aurelia subway station, and then a ride on the Schiaffini public bus to the old town.
+The old town of Anguillara Sabazia is perched on a tuff cliff, and is filled with cute alleys and small squares, more than Bracciano and Trevignano.
 The urban structure of the old town is medieval.
-The town takes its name from the shape of the coast which forms a 90° corner (angulo in latin), and from the family that ruled the area and built a fortress around the 11th century (the Anguillara family).
-Visiting Anguillara Sabazia is a simple day-trip from Rome to a town which is chosen as holiday destination by local and European travelers.
+The town takes its name from the shape of the coast, which forms a 90° angle (angulo in latin), and also from the name of the family that ruled the area and built a fortress there around the 11th century (the Anguillara family).
+Visiting Anguillara Sabazia is a simple day-trip from Rome to a town which is chosen as a holiday destination by both local and European travelers.
 The best time to visit Anguillara is from June to November.

 How to get from Rome center to Anguillara Sabazia

-Get on a subway and get of either at Piramide or Valle Aurelia.
-From there, take a city train directed to Bracciano, or Viterbo and get off at Anguillara Sabazia (make sure the train stops at Anguillara Sabazia before boarding.
+Get on a subway and get off at either the Piramide or Valle Aurelia station.
+From there, take a city train heading for Bracciano or Viterbo, and get off at Anguillara Sabazia (make sure the train stops at Anguillara Sabazia before boarding).

 How to get from Anguillara Sabazia train station to the beach.

-Take the public transport “Schiaffini bus” (buy the ticket when you board on the bus) and get off at Lungolago when you see the beach.
+Take the “Schiaffini” public bus (you can buy the ticket when you board the bus) and get off at Lungolago when you see the beach.
 The trip takes about 10 minutes.

-Stroll on the lake’s boardwalk along Viale Reginaldo Belloni.
+Stroll on the lake’s boardwalk along the Viale Reginaldo Belloni.
 You’ll find coffee shops, beach facilities, benches, and the shade of tall trees.
-If you have a beach towel with you, you can also have a refreshing swim in the lake like the locals and people from nearby Rome love to do during the summers.
-Have a look inside the tiny church “chiesa della Madonna delle Grazie”.
-Keep walking on the lake along Via del Molo and Via delle Rupi, until you reach a small square that looks like an amphitheater.
-Look at the houses that shape the image of the old town of Anguillara Sabazia from the shores of Lake Bracciano.
-Have a coffee, frozen yogurt or gelato in Piazza del Molo, and get ready to reach the top of the cliff, it’s just a short climb.
-From Piazza del Molo reach Piazza del Lavatoio and walk up the stairs on the left side of “Lo Sfizio del Molo” eatery to Piazza del Comune.
-From there, keep going up to the medieval tower’s viewpoint, and then go back to Piazza del Comune and walk to the church of Santa Maria Assunta from where you’ll have stunning views on the blue water of Lake Bracciano.
+If you have your bathing suit and a beach towel with you, you can also have a refreshing swim in the lake, like the locals and people from nearby Rome love to do during the summers.
+Have a look inside the tiny “Chiesa della Madonna delle Grazie” church.
+Then keep walking on the lakeshore along Via del Molo and Via delle Rupi, until you reach a small square that looks like an amphitheater.
+Take a look at the houses that shape the image of the old town of Anguillara Sabazia from the shores of Lake Bracciano.
+Have a coffee, frozen yogurt or gelato in the Piazza del Molo, and get ready to reach the top of the cliff – it’s just a short climb.
+From the Piazza del Molo you can reach the Piazza del Lavatoio and walk up the stairs on the left side of “Lo Sfizio del Molo” eatery to the Piazza del Comune.
+From there, keep going up to the lookout point at the medieval tower, and afterwards go back to the Piazza del Comune and walk to the church of Santa Maria Assunta, also known as the Collegiata Church, from where you’ll have stunning views of the blue water of Lake Bracciano.

 POINTS OF INTEREST IN ANGUILLARA SABAZIA